waynehoggett/AzureHackathons/1 - Infrastructure as Code with Azure Bicep and PowerShell DSC/Challenges/1.1/readme.md

     <details>
     <summary> 💡 Tips and Tricks</summary>
     <ul>
         <li>Where are you going to deploy your template to?
-Resources in Azure are deployed to Resource Groups (some can be deployed to subscriptions and management groups), you will need to create a Resource Group</li>
+Resources in Azure are deployed to Resource Groups (some can be deployed to subscriptions and management groups), you will need to create a Resource Group, deploy it to the <code>east us</code> region</li>
         <li>Deploy using <a href="https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/deploy-powershell?view=azps-6.5.0#deploy-local-template" target="_blank">Azure Powershell</a></li>
         <li>Deploy using the <a href="https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/deploy-cli?toc=%2Fcli%2Fazure%2Ftoc.json&bc=%2Fcli%2Fazure%2Fbreadcrumb%2Ftoc.json#deploy-local-template" target="_blank">Azure CLI</a></li>
     </ul>